 Visit the three-arched Ponte Vecchio, the city’s famed bridge that has provided a crossing over the River Arno since 1345.
 Fun fact: Shops have lined Ponte Vecchio since its beginnings, including tanners and fishmongers in the 1300s, though, since 1593, a decree was signed only allowing jewelers to grace the bridge’s premises.
 Today, you’ll still find jewelry boutiques with a few souvenir vendors on the bridge, too.

 If you’re in the market for something one-of-a-kind, Florence has plenty of options.
 Explore Via della Spada for independent boutiques and south of the river at pretty Oltrarno, you’ll have a choice of independent boutiques and a treasure trove of artisan workshops.

-For gourmet shopping, Mercato Centrale is a must-visit.
+For gourmet shopping in one of the best markets in Italy, Mercato Centrale is a must-visit.
 Pack your elastic pants and tuck into a gelato or two as you browse the stalls—you’ll find the very best of Italy’s produce here.

 Read: Two Days in Florence